scionproto/scion/doc/dev/design/scmp-authentication.rst

 Abstract
 ========
-SCMP error messages can potentially be abused by an attacker to signal spurious network errors, attempting to degrade or deny a victim's use of a service or network path.
+:doc:`SCMP </protocols/scmp>` error messages can potentially be abused by an attacker to signal spurious network errors, attempting to degrade or deny a victim's use of a service or network path.
 Employ cryptographic validation to check authenticity and authorization of the sender of an SCMP message.

 Background